Tabletop RPG advice for little dragons

 Some mage hunters emphasize the hunter bit, taking time to methodically track evasive targets, sometimes setting ambushes for them and catching them when they’re most vulnerable.
 These hunters target true monsters, like vampires and evil fey, but could easily hunt less exotic monsters like power-hungry mages.
 Tracking relentlessly and striking from the darkness, these mage hunters don’t just see enemy mages as threats—they see them as prey.

 The Monster Slayer is an archetype with many pop culture examples, but one great one is Geralt from The Witcher.
-Geralt knows monsters, and he knows how to protect himself from them and kill them.
-But when the greatest threats end up being other humans, he's able to hunt and fight them just like he does the monsters.
+Geralt knows monsters and how to protect himself from them and kill them.
+But when the greatest threats end up being other humans, he can hunt and fight them just like he does the monsters.

-Rangers are surprisingly good on their own against enemy mages, gaining spells like Absorb Elements, Silence, and Nondetection.
-Their higher hit point pool and solid defense from armor make them pretty tough to kill, and they usually have higher Wisdom scores—with Wisdom being one of the most common saving throws forced by spells, this comes in handy.
+The base Ranger class is surprisingly good against enemy mages, gaining spells like Absorb Elements, Silence, and Nondetection.
+Their higher hit point pool and solid defense from armor make them pretty tough to kill, and they usually have higher Wisdom scores.
+(With Wisdom being one of the most common saving throws forced by spells, this comes in handy.)

-Monster Slayers’ features work at range, so they make great ranged characters—meaning Mage Slayer is unnecessary (unless you’re building a melee Monster Slayer).
+Monster Slayer features work at range, making them great ranged characters—meaning Mage Slayer is unnecessary (unless you’re building a melee Monster Slayer).
 With your abilities potentially informing the party of what to do, the Alert feat might help if you plan on scouting out enemy strengths and weaknesses.
 The Fey Touched feat can be beneficial as well, giving you the ability to teleport—and you have the spell slots to continue to do this throughout the day.

 Warlock - Hexblade